-At June 30, 2012, the Authority's debt is comprised of 2011 South Placer Wastewater Authority Variable Rate Demand Refunding Wastewater Revenue Bonds, Series A, and Series B, 2011 South Placer Wastewater Authority Refunding Wastewater Revenue Bonds, Series C, and the 2011 South Placer Wastewater Authority SIFMA Index Refunding Wastewater Revenue Bonds, Series D, which are discussed in detail in Note 4 to the financial statements.
-In addition, the Authority has a swap with Morgan Stanley to synthetically fix the Series A, B, and D bonds.
+At June 30, 2013, the Authority's debt is comprised of 2011 South Placer Wastewater Authority Refunding Wastewater Revenue Bonds, Series C, and 2011 South Placer Wastewater Authority SIFMA Index Refunding Wastewater Revenue Bonds, Series D, which are discussed in detail in Note 4 to the financial statements, and the 2013 South Placer Wastewater Authority Refunding Bonds.
+In April 2013, the Authority refunded the 2011 South Placer Wastewater Authority Variable Rate Demand Refunding Wastewater Revenue Bonds, Series A, and Series B into a Direct Placement with US Bank, Series 2013.
+In addition, the Authority has a swap with Morgan Stanley to synthetically fix the 2011 Series D and 2013 Series bonds.